-This service is currently redoing their website but they are still offering free counselling for African, Caribbean and Dual-Heritage people aged 13+.
-While their website is down you can call them on 0113 3070300 or email them for more information on [email protected].
+This service is currently redoing its website but they are still offering free counselling for African, Caribbean and Dual-Heritage people aged 13+.
+While their website is down you can call them on 0113 3070300 or email them for more information at [email protected].
 They’re based in Leeds.

 Black Mental Wellness gives access to evidence-based information and resources about mental health and behavioural health topics from a Black perspective.
 They aim to give you a better understanding of why you may be feeling the way you do and how to cope with those emotions.

-They have a range of useful content, including COVID-19 related stress resources, relaxation strategies and inspiring interviews.
+They have a range of useful content, including relaxation strategies and inspiring interviews.

 An initiative launched to raise awareness of the mental health challenges that affect Black men and families.
 They may be US-based but they offer a fantastic online toolkit that provides the materials and resources to help you help your brothers, fathers and friends who may also be suffering from depression or anxiety.
 Knowing a loved one is struggling and not knowing how to be there for them can be just as hard as dealing with these issues yourself.